Oregon Truck Safety

 History of Partnership

 In recent years, the Motor Carrier Transportation Division has prioritized inspections of buses.
-Oregon's safety inspectors use a variety of approaches such as destination inspections, roadside inspections at weigh stations, and inspections at company terminal.
+Oregon's safety inspectors use a variety of approaches such as destination inspections, roadside inspections at weigh stations, and inspections at company terminals.
 When a bus passes inspection, an inspection decal is issued.
 The decal is valid for 3 months and alerts other inspectors that the bus has recently passed inspection.
 This visual cue allows inspectors to concentrate on other vehicles.

 MCTD inspected 385 buses in 2012.
 Last year 400 buses were inspected.